Growing active resilience for children, young people and communities in a changing world

 Parenting is hard, but you don’t have to do it alone.

-The Magic of Warm Listening is a deeply supportive course designed to help you build the strong, connected relationship your child needs to thrive.
-Grounded in the latest research on attachment, trauma, and resilience, this course will give you the practical tools and compassionate guidance to become your child’s best ally, especially in challenging times.
-Let’s take this journey together.
+Grounded in the latest research on attachment, trauma, and resilience, it will give you the practical tools and compassionate guidance to become your child’s best ally, especially in challenging times.

 A practical guide for parents and other adults who would like to be more resourced when talking with children about climate change.